cacayan2/mitogenome-batch-processor/zmisc/docs/adr.md

 The resulting phylogenetic trees will provide an additional mechanism for evaluating assembly quality and confirming that assembled genomes cluster with taxonomically related species.

+**Addendum:** Package management for `MEGA11` was found to be quite troublesome for the goals of this pipeline. `IQ-TREE` was found as a viable replacement.

 ## Justifications
 `MITOS2` was selected as the primary annotation platform because it supports fully local execution and can be integrated directly into an automated bioinformatics workflow.
 While the gold standard for annotation of fish mitochondrial genomes is `MitoAnnotator`, this and similar tools require submission to external web services. `MITOS2` enables reproducible large-scale processing while maintaining compatibility with automated pipeline execution.